-- If a student is tardy to school they will lose the privilege to leave early that school day. - If a student has a grade less than 70 in anyone subject area on their report card, they will lose the privilege to leave early until the grade is improved as documented on the following report card. - If a student has a detention or ISS they will lose the privilege to leave early that school day. - If a student does not follow the procedure and rules for Senior Early Dismissal, they will lose the privilege to leave early for a time determined by building administration.
+- If a student is tardy to school, he or she will lose the privilege to leave early that school day. - If a student has a grade less than 70 in anyone subject area on their report card, he or she will lose the privilege to leave early until the grade is improved as documented on the following report card. - If a student has a detention or ISS he or she will lose the privilege to leave early that school day. - If a student does not follow the procedure and rules for Senior Early Dismissal, he or she will lose the privilege to leave early for a time determined by building administration.